csusbdt/cse/README.md

     RewriteRule ^/cse/$ / [R]

     # Requests matching /cse/* come from absolute urls;
-    # their /cse prefix should be kept.
+    # they can be proxied to github without prepending /cse/.
     RewriteRule ^/cse/(.*)$ http://csusbdt.github.io/cse/$1 [P]

     # Prepend /cse to all other requests.
     # Do not proxy select folders.
+    RewriteCond $1 !concep.*
     RewriteCond $1 !turner.*
     RewriteRule ^/(.*)$ http://csusbdt.github.io/cse/$1 [P]

-    # I don't understand the purpose of the following.
+    # I don't understand the purpose of the following but I think we should use it.
     ProxyPassReverse / http://csusbdt.github.io/cse/
 </VirtualHost>
 ~~~